Living In Truth: Unsure of Your Sexuality?

 Demography of Sexual Orientation in Adolescents, published in Pediatrics The Journal of the American Academy of Pediatrics, Volume 89, April 1992.

 The odds are quite small.
 Probably you’ve heard that "one person in ten" is homosexual.
-That’s a myth.
-It’s unfounded, so don’t let it scare you about yourself.
+That statistic originally came from Alfred Kinsey's studies on sexuality which have now been discounted.
+The ten percent number is unfounded, so don’t let it scare you about yourself.

-Serious researchers don’t take that figure seriously.
-The best current studies agree on a figure of 1.5% for females and 3% for males.* The "10%" fallacy is part of the "gay" movement’s campaign for acceptance, which portrays homosexuality as far more common than it is.
-(The Gay Nineties, Paul Cameron)
+Serious researchers don’t accept the ten percent statistic.
+The best current studies agree on a figure of 1.5% for females and 3% for males.

 But Do I Have a Choice?

 Yes.
-Most school administrators will insist you don’t, but you definitely do.
-Of course, if you really want to label yourself "gay" or "lesbian," you will find much support from pro-homosexual school counselors, and you’ll be guided into peer support groups such as "Gay-Straight Alliances."
+Most school administrators today may tell you that you don't have a choice, that same-sex attractions are normal for some, even genetic, but same-sex attractions are not genetic and you definitely do have a choice.
+Of course, if you choose to label yourself "gay" or "lesbian," you will find support from school counselors, and you might be guided into peer support groups such as "Gay-Straight Alliances."

-But for your own reasons, you may not want your homosexual attractions.
+But for your own reasons, you may not want to accept your homosexual attractions.
 Maybe you’d like to marry and have children.
-Maybe you don’t like the "gay" lifestyle.
+Maybe you don’t want to accept the physical and emotional risks of same-sex acts.
 Maybe it just doesn’t seem natural to you or safe.
 Maybe it’s against your religion.
-For you, the help you get at many schools will be no help at all.
+For you, the help you might get at many schools will be no help at all.

 Named for the ten percent myth, this nationwide movement "to address lesbian and gay issues in the schools," instructs school personnel as follows: When approached by students with homosexual feelings, "It’s not OK to say, ‘How do you know?’
 ‘Are you sure?’
 ‘You will grow out of it,’ ‘You need counseling."
 In other words, any questioning of the homosexual life which you may express will be rejected by your counselor as self-hatred or "internalized homophobia."